POINT Biopharma Releases New Preclinical Data Supporting the Combination of 177Lu-PNT6555 with Immunotherapy

 177Lu-PNT6555, the lead of the PNT2004 pan-cancer fibroblast activation protein-α (FAP-α) targeted program, is currently in a phase 1 trial

 INDIANAPOLIS, Nov.
-29, 2022 (GLOBE NEWSWIRE) -- POINT Biopharma Global Inc. (NASDAQ: PNT) (the “Company” or “POINT”), a company accelerating the discovery, development, and global access to life-changing radiopharmaceuticals, today released new preclinical data from the Company’s pan-cancer fibroblast activation protein-α (FAP-α) targeted program, PNT2004.
+29, 2022 (GLOBE NEWSWIRE) -- POINT Biopharma Global Inc. PNT (the "Company" or "POINT"), a company accelerating the discovery, development, and global access to life-changing radiopharmaceuticals, today released new preclinical data from the Company's pan-cancer fibroblast activation protein-α (FAP-α) targeted program, PNT2004.

 The preclinical study focused on assessing the potential of the lead candidate in the PNT2004 clinical program, 177Lu-PNT6555, in combination with anti-PD-1 immunotherapy.
 The CT26-mFAP tumor model used expresses low levels of FAP, grows aggressively, and is insensitive to anti-PD-1 immunotherapy.
 The study found that combination treatment with 177Lu-PNT6555 and anti-PD-1 resulted in a significant survival benefit, as compared to either treatment independently.
 The new preclinical data from the study can be found in an updated investor presentation available on the investors section of the Company's website.